-Robert Kiyosaki sits down with Kurt Carlton, CEO of Sherman Bridge Lending and Andrew Welker, CEO of New Western.
+Robert Kiyosaki sits down with Kurt Carlton, CEO of Sherman Bridge Lending and Andrew Welker, CEO of New Western in 2012.
 He predicts the economic future of China and many of the struggling Euro countries.
 He relates Texas real estate investment to a game of monopoly.
 Talks also about how investing in real estate can hedge some of the socialistic problems we will be facing with social security and Medicare.

 Kiyosaki states he mainly invests in distressed houses and apartment buildings in Dallas, Fort Worth and Houston investment real estate.
 He is also a big proponent of using leverage such as hard money to get your investment deal done.
 New Western is a Texas based company that provides investment properties for real estate investors www.NewWestern.com and Sherman Bridge Lending provides rehab lending for real estate investors www.ShermanBridge.com.